TalalHuss/AI-IDS-Project-Project/README.md

-# AI-IDS-Project-Project
+#AI-IDS-Project-Project

-## Description
+##Description

-This project is an Intrusion Detection System using AI.
+This project is an intrusion detection system using AI.

-## Installation
+##Installation

-Clone the repository and install dependencies.
+I will clone the repository and install dependencies

-## Usage
+##Usage

-Run the scripts in the `src/` folder to start detection.
+Run the scripts in the 'src/' folder to start detection.

-## Dataset
+##Dataset

-The dataset is stored in the `dataset/` folder.
+The dataset is stored in the 'dataset/' folder.

-## Tests
+##Test

-Unit tests are available in the `tests/` folder.
+Unit tests are available in the 'tests/' folder.